cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 reviewers: ["Yvan Sraka"]
 ---

-# I'll not present the lazy_static crate
+# I won't present the lazy_static crate

 ## Make lazy things yourself

 Lazy static in rust can be something strange to think.
-In other languages, you feel free to do a lot of things with your program memory, dirty or not I don't judge you.
-The reason lazy static in rust is quite difficult to imagine, is the checked lifetime and the coherency of variables.
+In other languages, you feel free to do numerous things with your program memory, dirty or not, I don't judge you.
+The reason why implementation of `lazy_static` in Rust is quite difficult to imagine, is the checked lifetime and the coherency of variables.

 Don't mess with the rust compiler, there are some rules you have to respect:
-1. The type of static should be known at compiletime
+1. The type of static should be known at compile time
 2. A static variable should have an initial value
-3. If immutable, the variable sould implement the `Sync` trait
+3. If immutable, the variable should implement the `Sync` trait
-4. If mutable, the variable is usable only in unsafe blocks
+4. If mutable, the variable is usable only in `unsafe` blocks

 Start with the beginning, here is a basic example of a static global variable with an interior mutability usable in a safe block: